mvrzan/heroku-app-link-express-example/README.md

 # Heroku AppLink Express Example

+Learn how you can leverage Heroku AppLink with a Node.js Express server to exposes your Heroku app as API services in Salesforce.

 - [Heroku AppLink Express Example](#heroku-applink-express-example)
   - [What does it do?](#what-does-it-do)
   - [How does it work?](#how-does-it-work)